This document explains the model for Zulip’s presence.

 which had 2 valid values:

-- “active” – this means the user has interacted with the client recently.
-We use this for the “green” state in the webapp.
+“active” – this means the user has interacted with the client recently.

-- “idle” – the user has not interacted with the client recently.
+“idle” – the user has not interacted with the client recently.
 This is important for the case where a user left a Zulip tab open on their desktop at work and went home for the weekend.
-We use this for the “orange” state in the webapp.

 The client receives in the response to that request a data set that, for each user, contains their status and timestamp that we last heard from that client.
 There are a few important details to understand about that data structure: